panderson54/panderson54.github.io/docs/_posts/2022-04-01-Blockchain-skeptic-pt1.md

 ((((27,452,707,696,466 * 2^32) / (30,000,000)) /60) /60)/8760 =  124,628,447.64 years
 ~~~

-It's important to remember that the number is years of computer work and that number has real world costs attached to it in terms of power consumption and hardware.
+It's important to remember that the number is "years of computer work" and that number has real world costs attached to it in terms of power consumption and hardware.
+In reality this workload is spread across all computers on the network but the sum total of their efforts in a worst case scenario will be the same as above.
 Additionally difficulty is adjusted by the network every 2 weeks such that time = 10m/block, as more computing power works on the chain the difficulty must increase in order to keep the rate at 10m per block added.

 In short, in order to insert a fraudulent transaction into the blockchain the fraudster not only needs to be faster than every other validator they need to keep being faster in order to maintain the longest chain.
-Unless a single entity controls > 50% of the computing power on a chain the blockchain should be secure.
+Unless a single entity controls > 50% of the computing power on a chain the ledger should be secure.
 This is so incredibly difficult to do that the longest chain can be trusted based on the mathematical likelihood of its validity.

 Finally here is a summary of the entire trust workflow from the Bitcoin whitepaper: